Steve Munisteri: 2015–present

-In 2015, Munisteri announced he would be joining Senator Rand Paul's team of senior advisors.
-According to the Republican Party of Texas his resignation is effective March 7, 2015.
+In 2015, Munisteri announced he would be joining Rand Paul's team of senior advisors.
+His resignation was effective March 7, 2015.
 In an official statement explaining his reasoning behind the decision Munisteri writes: Today I informed the SREC that I will be stepping down on March 7th.
 I have done so, in part, in order to accept the position of Senior Advisor to Senator Rand Paul of Kentucky.
 Senator Paul shares my vision of promoting the conservative values of individual freedom, limited government, a strong national defense, and defense of the Constitution in each and every community in our country.

 Steve Munisteri in Galveston, Texas on September 7, 2019.

 Munisteri said he's supporting Paul, in part because of the Kentucky Republican's strategy to court nontraditional GOP voters, like African-Americans and young people.

-On March 7, 2015, Munisteri presided over his last meeting of the SREC and provided a final report as to the condition of the party during his term.
-He also provided a more detailed report in writing to supporters of the party.
-He reported that he was turning over the chairmanship with $959,514 cash on hand plus $148,175 in pledges coming in.
-He reported that all liabilities were paid to $0.
-He also reported that during his tenure as chairman, the RPT collected $22,839,611 including $7,798,117 in 2014 alone.
-He reported that as of the date he was stepping down there were 3,660 Republican officeholders across the state, totaling approximately 67% of all offices in Texas.
-This represented a 1,190 Republican officeholder increase as compared to the time he took over the Chairmanship.
-He also noted that in 2008 the party had only held 45% of the offices across the state.